nataliapc/calculator-mcp-server/README.md

 # Mathematical Calculator MCP Server

-This is a Model Context Protocol (MCP) server that provides Claude with advanced mathematical calculation capabilities, including symbolic math, statistical analysis, and matrix operations.
+This is a Model Context Protocol (MCP) server that provides your model with advanced mathematical calculation capabilities, including symbolic math, statistical analysis, and matrix operations.

 This repo is a fork from:
 https://github.com/huhabla/calculator-mcp-server